|Affiliation||Department of Computer Science and Engineering|

 We aim to understand scientifically how we perceive the world/environment and communicate with others.
 Embodied perception is a main perspective in our research.
 Our perceptual process and communication are crucially connected to our body physically and psychologically.
 We are investigating three research themes based on this perspective.

 - Science for Mobile Observers

 - Science for Implicit Social Cognition

 Human body and our body scheme are changing with virtual reality technology and robotics.
-We investigate how our mind, behavior and societal issues change by modifed and new bodies.
+We investigate how our mind, behavior and societal issues change by modifed and new bodies in the real or virtual world.
 It contributes to designing the future society.

 Theme1：Science for Mobile Observer

 To understand perception for mobile observers, we are investigating self-motion perception, 3-D perception, scene and human-body recognition across viewpoints with psychophysical experiments.
 To know interaction of perception and action, we are measuring motor behavior and perception during action such as walking and driving a car.
 Parts of driving study are cooperative studies with motor companies.
 We are developing a system to experience tele-presence of walking using virtual reality.

 Nakamura, J., Matsuda, Y., Amemiya, T., Ikei, Y., and Kitazaki, M. (2021).
 Virtual Walking with Omnidirectional Movies and Foot Vibrations: Scene-congruent Vibrations Enhance Walking-related Sensations and Ground Material Perceptions.
 IEEE Access, DOI: 10.1109/ACCESS.2021.3136557